🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Since you can fully control who visits your landing page (and who doesn't), you can tailor landing pages and offers to different stages of the buyer's journey and different customer segments.
 Consequently, you can offer a single path to conversion, not many.

-In other words, whereas a homepage might include dozens of conversion goals (e.g. get started, visit the blog, explore apps, try tool, download guide), a landing page only includes one (at least it should).
+In other words, whereas a homepage includes dozens of conversion goals (e.g. get started, visit the blog, explore apps, try app, download guide), a landing page only includes one

 For example, though the primary goal of the Wix homepage might be to convert visitors into users (“Get started”), it includes 14 different conversion goals with calls-to-action (not including the navigation):